polytomic/on-premises/README.md

 The following environment variables are optional, depending on which integrations you plan to use:

 * `ZENDESK_CLIENT_ID`, `ZENDESK_CLIENT_SECRET`
-  Zendesk OAuthn Client ID and secret; required if you intend to use Zendesk with Polytomic.
+  Zendesk OAuth Client ID and secret; required if you intend to use Zendesk with Polytomic.
 An OAuth client may be created in your Zendesk domain by visiting:

   `https://<my_company>.zendesk.com/agent/admin/api/oauth_clients`